-I always thought that successful genealogists would get to talk about their own family.
+When I first began my path as a professional genealogist, a paramount goal was to research and share my own family stories.
 Tonight I got the opportunity to do just that.
 I spoke to the Ozarks Genealogical Society about the 1918-1920 Influenza Pandemic; a topic for which I have great passion.
 But tonight was more than just an issue, it was about family.
 It has been 31 years since I spoke in front of an audience in Springfield, Missouri; and 31 years since my grandmother Roma died, on April 12, 1988.
 Roma married my grandfather, Carl Christian Siegel, in December 1927 and he had died in 1964.
 Carl had been married before and lost his first wife, who is at the center of this story.

 Her name was Mary Virginia DeHaven.
 She was born in Otterville, MO in January 1891 to Loomis S. and Amanda (Homan) DeHaven.
 She and Carl married on January 21, 1914 and started a family in their Florence, MO home.
 Three boys soon followed, Carl (1915) , Pete (1916) and Gene (1918).
 The little family was happy.